RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

 ##### Import and Deploy Origination project

 Extract your local copy of the *Origination* project.</br>
-You'll need to modify the sources and create a git repository for the deployment.
+You'll need to modify the sources and create a git repository for the deployment proccess.

 > Please note that you'll need to push the project to a remote repository that is accessible over
 > the internet.
 A private one is preferable.</br>
+> Also note that the master branch needs to be named *master*.
 > You can, and should, delete the remote repository after importing.

 First, prepare the project for build and push it.